 Every time you start a new session, the AI starts from zero.
 Plans vanish.
 Context is lost.
 Rate limits kill mid-flight tasks.

 Every feature gets its own Notion kanban board.
-Task tickets track status from Backlog → In Progress → Review → Human Review.
-Only you can move a task to Done — the AI never assumes it's finished.
+Tasks move through Backlog → In Progress → Review → Human Review → Done → Released.
+Only you can move a task to Done or Released — the AI never assumes it's finished or shipped.

 Each agent has a focused role and strict boundaries.
 Only one agent writes to Notion.
 Only one writes to your code.
 Reviewers are always read-only.